coder0987/SAMTS-Website/README.md

 # SAMTS-Website
-The open source code to my public website, available at https://samts.us
+The open source code to my public website, available at https://smach.us

+Previously it was available at https://samts.us

 ## Self Hosting
 Want to host my website on your server?
 Follow these steps: